pyro-ppl/numpyro/README.md

 1. Why does `numpyro.sample('x', dist.Normal(0, 1))` not work for me unlike in Pyro?

    You are most likely using a `numpyro.sample` statement outside an inference context.
 JAX does not have a global random state, and as such, distribution samplers need an explicit random number generator key ([PRNGKey](https://jax.readthedocs.io/en/latest/jax.random.html#jax.random.PRNGKey)) to generate samples from.
-Pyro's inference algorithms use the [seed](http://num.pyro.ai/en/latest/handlers.html#seed) handler to thread in a random number generator key, behind the scenes.
+NumPyro's inference algorithms use the [seed](http://num.pyro.ai/en/latest/handlers.html#seed) handler to thread in a random number generator key, behind the scenes.

    Your options are:
    - Call the distribution directly and provide a `PRNGKey`, e.g. `dist.Normal(0, 1).sample(PRNGKey(0))`